Debra Mortimer

-Debra Sue Mortimer is an Australian judge.
+Debra Sue Mortimer is an Australian judge who has been the Chief Justice of the Federal Court of Australia since 7 April 2023.
 She was born in New Zealand but has practised law in Australia.
 She has been a judge of the Federal Court of Australia since 2013, having previously been a Senior Counsel practising at the Victorian Bar in migration law, environmental law and anti-discrimination law.

 Early life and education

 Debra Mortimer was raised outside of Auckland, New Zealand.
-One of her parents worked as a bookbinder in Auckland.
+Her father worked as a bookbinder in Auckland.
 Mortimer went to school at Kelston Girls' High School in Auckland, and she spent her final year abroad in Sri Lanka.
 She studied arts and jurisprudence at the University of Auckland before transferring to Monash University, where she graduated with a Bachelor of Jurisprudence in 1985 and a Bachelor of Laws with 1st Class Honours in 1987.
+Debra Mortimer was an Editor of the Monash University Law Review in 1985 and 1986.